Disease

 Water trapped at the leaf base after soaking

-The tightly overlapping leaf bases form a natural cup that traps water after a soak far more readily than the loose outer foliage does, and since this species absorbs moisture through specialized leaf scales rather than roots, there's no drainage pathway pulling that trapped pocket away from the tissue — it simply sits until it either evaporates or starts to break the base down.
+The tightly overlapping leaf bases form a natural cup that traps water after a soak far more readily than the loose outer foliage does, and since this species absorbs moisture through specialized leaf scales rather than roots, there's no drainage pathway pulling that trapped pocket away from the tissue; it simply sits until it either evaporates on its own or starts to break the base down through prolonged contact.

 Poor air circulation preventing complete drying

-A plant returned to an enclosed terrarium, tightly closed display, or a spot with little airflow immediately after soaking may never fully dry between waterings, keeping the base persistently damp even if the soak routine itself is otherwise appropriate.
+A plant returned to an enclosed terrarium, a tightly closed display, or a spot with little airflow immediately after soaking may never fully dry between waterings, keeping the base persistently damp even if the soak routine itself is otherwise appropriate for the plant's size and species.

-A plant in a cooler, more humid, or less airy spot naturally needs less frequent soaking than one in a warm, bright, breezy location, and applying the same soak schedule regardless of environment can lead to chronic excess moisture for a plant kept in gentler conditions.
+A plant in a cooler, more humid, or less airy spot naturally needs less frequent soaking than one in a warm, bright, breezy location, and applying the same soak schedule regardless of environment can lead to chronic excess moisture for a plant kept in gentler conditions, with the base bearing the brunt of that mismatch since it dries slowest of any part of the plant.

 How to Fix It